Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 > **Note** <br> <br>
 If your study includes a variety of related entities, tracked over waves of time, a relational database will be very helpful to build.
 If however, you are only tracking one entity (e.g., just students) for one wave of data collection, then a database might be overkill and a simple spreadsheet will work just fine.

-### Structuring the database
+### Designing the database

-Before you can begin to construct your database, you will need to think through the following pieces of information.
+Before you can begin to design your database, you will need to think through the following pieces of information.

-1. Do you want to use a relational table structure?
+1. Do you want to use a relational table design?
 2. How many tables do you want to construct?
     - Consider entities (e.g., student, teacher, school)
     - Consider purpose (e.g., enrollment info, wave 1 data collection tracking, wave 2 data collection tracking)
 3. What fields do you want to include in each table?
-4. If using a relational table structure, what fields will you use to relate tables?
+4. If using a relational table design, what fields will you use to relate tables?

-Once you make decisions regarding these questions, you can begin to design your database structure.
+Once you make decisions regarding these questions, you can begin to design your database schema.
 It can be helpful to visualize your database model during this process.
-In Figure \@ref(fig:fig10-5) I am designing a database structure for a scenario where I will be collecting information from teachers in schools, over two waves of data collection.
+In Figure \@ref(fig:fig10-5) I am designing a database model for a scenario where I will only be collecting information from teachers and schools, over two waves of data collection.

 <div class="figure" style="text-align: center">
 <img src="img/fig10-5.PNG" alt="Example participant database model" width="80%" />